Why Do Bank Reconciliations?

 - Access your Bank Reconciliation screen: Fund Accounting > Transactions > Bank Reconciliation.

-- Pick which Cash account you’ll be reconciling.
+- Pick which Cash account you’ll be reconciling, and select “Reconcile” to begin.
 The opening balance will remain 0.00 for your first Bank Reconciliation.
 The opening balance will be automatically calculated for all following reconciliations.

 - Select the statement ending date.
-For instance, if you’re looking at a bank statement that ends on May 31, select that as the ending date.
+For instance, if you’re looking at a bank statement that ends on December 31, 2024, select that as the statement ending date.

 - Enter the statement ending balance.
 This is the balance of the account at the ending date of the statement.
 Click “Start Reconciliation.”